Welcome to the complete list of Southeast Asia travel tips. Let’s get started.

 Islands like Koh Samui in Thailand are famous for their beauty, parties, and diving.
 Basically, the islands of Thailand are small pockets of paradise.

 Thailand is simply a country you can’t ignore when backpacking in Southeast Asia.

 If you are new to this part of the world, Thailand is exotic and yet pretty western making it a great place to launch your Southeast Asia backpacking adventure.

 Top Cities in Thailand

 Bangkok- Chaotic, crowded, and beautiful.
-Bangkok is an incredible city and one you have to visit at least once.
+Bangkok is an incredible city and one of the top 10 places to visit in the world.
+You have to visit at least once.
 I’ve been there three times, and I will be going back.
 Bangkok will seem like a sensory overload at first but once you settle into the city, it can be charming.

-Chiang Mai- A vast expat community.
+Chiang Mai- A vast expat community, and home to the Yee Ping Lantern Festival.
 There are so many great sights and temples, and the “Save the Elephant” foundation is not too far away.
 Chaing Mai is a perfect home base for long-term travelers and people waiting a break from moving every few days.

 Pai – A wonderful riverside village has a laid back and relaxing atmosphere which might be why it has a natural draw for hippies and people seeking a care free way of living.
 Thailand is one of the most beautiful places in the world to visit!
 I cannot get enough of the country.

 Let your lantern fly at Yee Ping- If you are anywhere near Chaing Mai, you won’t want to miss this festival.
 Yee Peng is spectacular to watch thousands of lit paper lanterns soar into the sky.